ant-media/ant-media-documentation/docs/guides/advanced-usage/turn-and-stun-installation/coturn-quick-installation.md

 		} ]
 	};
 ```

+Turn server is only used if there is strict firewalls  otherwise a direct connection will be made to Ant Media Server from the client.So if we want test whether the Turn server is working with Ant Media server properly and every thing is configured correctly we can use iceTransportPolicy: 'relay' in pc_config for testing, this will force connection to be relayed through TURN server instead of direct connection to Ant Media Server if you can play the stream after adding this property that means that TURN server is configured and working correctly with Ant Media Server .(please note that this property is  only for testing purpose and not to be used in production )

 From Ant Media Server v2.5.0 & above, TURN server can be configured on server side as well.
 [Learn More](/guides/configuration-and-testing/configuring-stun-addresses/#configuring-for-ant-media-244-and-later-versions)